 The hedges are allegedly haunted by a spectral ‘grey lady’ and form an arc over the road.
 The beech trees have become a much-photographed natural monument within the Ballymoney area and in my fifteen minute visit I met six sets of visitors from Germany through to Canada.

-Most recently the location was used as a location in the HBO drama series Game of Thrones which fits perfectly with the haunting almost enchanted looking area.
+As I have already mentioned, the location was recently used as a location in the HBO drama series Game of Thrones which fits perfectly with the haunting almost enchanted looking area.